-My haptic meditation and the viewer’s visual contemplation of the result are intimately connected.
-Both are sensory experiences of repetition that can transform anxiety about impermanence, uncertainty and imperfection into curiosity about the mystery of what’s actually here in the present moment.
+My haptic process and the viewer’s visual contemplation of the result are intimately connected.
+Both are sensory experiences of repetition that can transform anxiety about impermanence, uncertainty and imperfection into curiosity about the mystery of what’s here in the present moment.